 Move up to the XV Crosstrek Limited model, and you get automatic climate control; leather upholstery, shift knob, and steering wheel; and a rear-seat armrest that folds down to provide cupholders.
 On top of that, the audio system gets HD radio and a 4.3-inch display screen, plus a rear-view camera for backing up.

-Specifically, the 2014 Crosstrek Hybrid is rated at 31 mpg combined (29 mpg city, 33 mpg highway), against the base Impreza's 30 mpg combined (27 mpg city, 36 mpg highway) when fitted with Subaru's continuously variable transmission (CVT), which is the only transmission option in the hybrid.
-The non-hybrid Crosstrek comes in lower, at 28 mpg combined with the CVT and 26 mpg combined with the standard five-speed manual gearbox.
+The non-hybrid Crosstrek has the lower fuel economy, at 28 mpg combined with the CVT and 26 mpg combined with the standard five-speed manual gearbox.
+The Crosstrek Hybrid is rated at 31 mpg combined (29 mpg city, 33 mpg highway), against the base Impreza's 30 mpg combined (27 mpg city, 36 mpg highway) when fitted with Subaru's continuously variable transmission (CVT), which is the only transmission option in the hybrid.

 These are still quite good numbers for five-door vehicles fitted with all-wheel drive, though the Crosstrek doesn't have the storage capacity of a compact crossover like the Subaru Forester.
 We'd also note that CVT versions of all Subarus get better mileage than the manual in real-world driving; in a limited first drive we saw nearly 30 mpg in mixed conditions.
 Notably, however, we saw little improvement over the standard model when driving the new Hybrid over several hundred miles, although admittedly our test included a majority of highway speeds during which the hybrid system doesn't play a role.

 One of the best cars I ever had for price and value.